Drive Electric Utah

 Increasing EV adoption for fleets and consumers in Utah though education and events.

 What are you doing?

-Through community engagement Utah Clean Cities will increase the availability of infrastructure, educate dealerships, and work with local governments.
+Through community engagement, Utah Clean Cities increases the availability of EV infrastructure, educates dealerships, and works with local governments.

 Utah is joined by 13 other states in the Drive Electric USA Project.
 We have state and local partners supporting in the project as well.

 Drive Electric USAis country wideis the futureis funis reducing emissions

 DRIVE Electric USA is a 14 state-based “Drive Electric” programs that will engage individuals, utilities, legislators, dealerships and others towards removing adoption barriers and accelerating plug-in electric vehicle use in states.

 The Project & Team

 In early 2020, staff from East Tennessee Clean Fuels (ETCF) and Clean Fuels Ohio (CFO) opined, “what if we could get a significant number of largely flyover states together to share in developing plans for building effective Drive Electric programs in all our states?”
 That question turned into the DRIVE Electric USA proposal that was selected and awarded by the US Department of Energy’s Vehicle Technologies Office in summer 2020.